eveningglow/StarGAN-pytorch/README.md

 This model can translate an input image into multiple domains by concatenating extra label vectors.
 Mask vector is not implemented.

 ## Result
-You can see the more results in `png`.
+You can see the more results for all the test images in `png`.
 The results have a same order with images below(input, black, blonde, brown ...)
 <p align="center"><img width="100%" src="png/represent.png" /></p>

 ## Model